YuweiYin/yuweiyin.github.com/_pages/post.md

   * What do we really mean by knowing or understanding something?
   * How exactly do we humans think in our brains?
 (Can we think without languages?)
   * What is the purpose of language?
 (The existence of language seems unnatural.)
-  * Is there a thing that only a specific language can talk about?
+  * Is there anything that only one specific language can talk about?
     * (Regardless of factors like region, culture, religion, country, etc.)
     * If so, find a true example.
 If not, is multilingualism necessary?
     * Why not speak the same language if we are talking the same thing?